tymyrddin/tymyrddin.github.io/_posts/2021-05-07-grey-areas.md

   - Trends
 ---

-The creation of legal grey areas, per three examples, using the example of sexual consent for clarity and because that is where the concept originated and is expanding from in every day life for digital consent:
+The creation of legal grey areas, per three examples, using the example of sexual consent for clarity and because that is where the "consent" concept originated and is expanding from in every day life for digital consent:

 - [Sexual consent](#sexual-consent)
 - [General Data Protection Regulation](#general-data-protection-regulation)